renzibei/hexo-cdn-jsdelivr/readme.md

   use_cdn: true
   # cdn_url_prefix is the jsdelivr cdn url of your github repository(the assets repository for static assets rather than the hexo project deployment repository), it should be like: https://cdn.jsdelivr.net/gh/<username for github>/<assets repo name>/
   cdn_url_prefix: <the url of jsdelivr cdn for your github repository>
-  # git_repo_url is the url of your new assts repository on github, it should be like git@github.com:<username>/<repo>.git
+  # git_repo_url is the url of your new assets repository on github, it should be like git@github.com:<username>/<repo>.git
   git_repo_url: <git repository url>
-  # The path of a asset directory in asset_dirs should be the relative path to your hexo project directory, e.g. assets or source/assets or themes/<theme name>/assets.
+  # The path of an asset directory in asset_dirs should be the relative path to your hexo project directory, e.g. assets or source/assets or themes/<theme name>/assets.
 If you only want to use the cdn for the images in your posts, you can leave asset_dirs as empty
   asset_dirs:
     - [assets directory]
     - [another assets directory]